ishitachaturvedi/ishitachaturvedi.github.io/_posts/2025-02-03-Reflections-through-grad-school.md

 categories: posts
 ---

  Every published paper has a story.
 In research, we often sell our work as a neat, straight line.
 To readers, it might seem that the problem was obvious, the solution insightful, the implementation straightforward, and the results amazing—leading effortlessly to a great paper.
-My experience (and perhaps yours, too!) couldn’t be farther from this idealized image.
+My experience (and perhaps yours, too) couldn’t be farther from this idealized image.

 The purpose of this blog post is to give a behind-the-scenes look at what it took to publish our MICRO'25 paper, [SHADOW: Simultaneous Multi-Threading Architecture with Asymmetric Threads]({{ '/assets/pdf/SHADOW_MICRO.pdf' | relative_url }}).
-The journey to publication was a challenging yet deeply rewarding experience, one I'm truly passionate about sharing.
+The journey to publication was a challenging yet deeply rewarding experience.

 <h2> Getting an idea </h2>